peteroupc/peteroupc.github.io/randomfunc.md

 8. **Mean:** Add all generated variates, then divide the sum by the number of variates.
 9. **Geometric transformation:** Treat the variates as an _n_-dimensional point, then apply a geometric transformation, such as a rotation or other _affine transformation_[^50], to that point.

-If the probability distributions are the same, then strategies 1 to 3 make higher numbers more likely, and strategies 4 to 6, lower numbers.
+If the probability distributions are the same, then strategies 1 to 3 give higher numbers a greater probability, and strategies 4 to 6, lower numbers.

 > **Note:** Variants of strategy 4 &mdash; for example, choosing the second-, third-, or nth-lowest number &mdash; are formally called second-, third-, or nth-**order statistics distributions**, respectively.
 >
 > **Examples:**
 >
 > 1. The idiom `min(RNDINTRANGE(1, 6), RNDINTRANGE(1, 6))` takes the lowest of two six-sided die results (strategy 4).
-Due to this approach, 1 is more likely to occur than 6.
+Due to this approach, 1 has a greater chance of occurring than 6.
 > 2. The idiom `RNDINTRANGE(1, 6) + RNDINTRANGE(1, 6)` takes the result of two six-sided dice (see also "[**Dice**](#Dice)") (strategy 7).
 > 3. A **binomial distribution** models the sum of `n` numbers each generated by `ZeroOrOne(px,py)` (strategy 7) (see "[**Binomial Distribution**](#Binomial_Distribution)").
 > 4. A [**Poisson binomial distribution**](https://en.wikipedia.org/wiki/Poisson_binomial_distribution) models the sum of `n` numbers each with a separate probability of being 1 as opposed to 0 (strategy 7).
 Given `probs`, a list of the `n` probabilities as rational numbers, the pseudocode is: `for i in 0...n: x=x+ZeroOrOne(probs[i][0],probs[i][1]); return x`.